HeyItsMicro/SoFaygo-OG-Files/README.md

 ### Key
 **Full File** - The entire song is available, though it could be edited or altered in some way. <br/>
 **OG File**	- The original, unmodified file of a song is available.
-OG files have the highest sound quality available for a song.
+Usually have the best sound quality.

 ### Releases
 Releases can be found on [GitHub](https://github.com/HeyItsMicro/SoFaygo-OG-Files/releases) and [MEGA](https://mega.nz/folder/M3N3SahJ#4lAW8vT1NL41MABUobx_gw), I will keep both up to date.
 MEGA last updated with v1.9.0 on April 20th, 2025.